-The Route south includes many typical Madagascar highland towns as well the remarkable Isolo National Park and Ranomafana National Park.
-We talk about ‘the route south’ on one page because they are usually visited together, though the time spent depends on your overall trip length.
+The Route South includes many typical Madagascar highland towns as well the remarkable Isolo National Park and Ranomafana National Park.
+We talk about ‘the route south’ on one page because they are all visited on one trip.
+(Apologies for the page length!)

 Antsirabe (‘the place of salt’) is a colonial spa town on Madagascar’s high plateau.
-Founded by a Norwegian in 1856, Antsirabe is the agricultural and industrial centre of Madagascar, best known as the centre for beer.
-With a cool climate and thermal springs, it is one of the most attractive towns in Madagascar.
+It is the agricultural and industrial centre of Madagascar, best known as the centre for beer.
+With a cool climate and thermal springs, it is also one of the most attractive towns in Madagascar.
 Its former colonial glory can be seen in the wide boulevards, cathedral and the original thermal baths.
-But this is now jumbled up with modern Malagasy life with colourful “pousse-pousse” carriages and street vendors everywhere you look.
-Antsirabe is also known for its gems and semi-precious stones.
-You can spend a happy hour or two visiting different craft workshops watching the local craftsmen such as stone cutters or zebu horn carvers at work.
+Colourful “pousse-pousse” carriages and street vendors are everywhere you look.
+You can spend a happy hour watching the local craftsmen such as stone cutters or zebu horn carvers at work.
 The tiny model cars and bicycles are very cute and there’s even a traditional sweet shop!

 Ranomafana National Park

-The Ranomafana National Park was created in 1991 to protect some of the mid-altitude virgin rain forest in this mountainous region.
+Continue south to Ranomafana National Park.
+Ranomafana means ‘hot water’.
+The Ranomafana park was created in 1991 to protect some of the mid-altitude virgin rain forest.
 If you are interested in botany, this park should be on your ‘must- see’ list for Madagascar.
-It first came to world attention with the discovery of the very rare Golden bamboo lemur.
-These can often be seen grazing in the bamboo stands, but this is just one of 12 species of lemur here.
+Here you can find the very rare Golden bamboo lemur.
+But this is just one of 12 species of lemur in Ranomafana.

-Ranomafana consists of a series of steep hills.
-Numerous small streams run into the main river.
-Which tumbles down the valley in a series of waterfalls and rapids.
+The park is of a series of steep hills.
+Numerous small streams rung into the main river, tumbling down the valley in a series of waterfalls and rapids.
 It can only really be explored on foot because of these streams.
-You meet up with a local guide and set off for a morning of trekking for about 3-4 hours.
-The habitat is primarily rain forest which straddles the hillsides and can be quite humid.
-There are five well defined and well kept, trails although they can be quite steep at times and slippery after rain.
-There are opportunities for one to two day longer hikes if you have more time and inclination.
+You meet with your local guide and set off for a morning of trekking for about 3-4 hours.
+The habitat is primarily rain forest and it can be quite humid.

-The park covers nearly 40,000 ha.
-And some of the commonly seen lemurs include the diademed sifakas.
-Which love to leap through the forest canopy, red-bellied and red-fronted lemurs, the golden and greater bamboo lemurs and the eastern grey bamboo lemur.
+Some of the commonly seen lemurs include diademed sifakas.
+These the ones who love to leap through the forest canopy.
+Plus red-bellied and red-fronted lemurs, the golden and greater bamboo lemurs and the eastern grey bamboo lemur.

 But lemurs are not the only attraction!
-It is also home to striped civets, which seems to have become very inquisitive and habituated to humans.
-And seven species of tenrec and various mongoose species.
-Including the eastern ring-tailed and broad-striped mongoose – though these are rarely seen.
+You may also see striped civets, and some of the 7 species of tenrec and various mongoose.
 And an array of interesting reptiles.
 Keep an eye out for the incredible giraffe beetle.

-Fianarantsoa, the second largest city in Madagascar, means ‘ Place of good learning’ and it is one of the more attractive Malagasy cities with the ambience of a large sleepy town.
-It is the capital of the Betsileo tribe and also the centre of the catholic church in Madagascar and the headquarters of the Jesuits.
-It has a lovely setting on a series of terraced hillsides, rather like a smaller version of Tana, but surrounded by forest as well as tea plantations.
-Like Tana, it has an atmospheric old upper town with crumbling colonial buildings, narrow winding streets and plethora of churches.
-We recommend taking a walk through the Upper Town, enjoying the wonderful views, especially in the early morning when the mist is curling up from the valley.
+Fianarantsoa, the second largest city in Madagascar, means ‘ Place of good learning’ .
+It is one of the more attractive Malagasy cities with the ambience of a large sleepy town.
+It has a lovely setting on a series of terraced hillsides, rather like a smaller version of Tana.
+But it is surrounded by forest rather than just tea plantations.
+It has an atmospheric old upper town with crumbling colonial buildings, narrow winding streets and churches everywhere.
+We recommend taking a walk through the Upper Town.
+Especially in the early morning when the mist is curling up from the valley.

 Isalo National Park

-The striking Isalo National Park stands out, literally and figuratively.
-The Isalo massif lies amidst the relatively flat arid grasslands and is a focal point for all visitors travelling south.
-It offers an awe-inspiring landscape where quirky eroded sandstone outcrops protrude in seemingly architectural formations, suggesting many shapes such as ‘the tortoise’, ‘the masks’ and ‘the crocodiles’.
-Dramatic gorges and canyons have small streams and the many natural pools are coloured a surreal brilliant turquoise-green, the colour a result of their mineral content.
+The striking Isalo National Park stands out, literally and figuratively – a real focal point.
+The Isalo massif lies amidst the relatively flat arid grasslands.
+It offers an awe-inspiring landscape where quirky eroded sandstone outcrops protrude in architectural formations.
+They suggest many shapes such as ‘the tortoise’, ‘the masks’ and ‘the crocodiles’.
+Dramatic gorges and canyons contain natural pools which are coloured a surreal brilliant turquoise-green.
+But the colour is a result of their mineral content not algae.

 The park is largely inaccessible by vehicle so walking tours are the order of the day.
-With a local guide, you’ll be able to walk up Monkey Canyon (Canyon des Singes) or the less charmingly named Rat Canyon (Canyon des Rats) which have been eroded through the great massif by the wind and rain.
-Along the way, there may be Verraux’s sifakas, brown lemurs and ringtails, but most of the park’s many lemurs are nocturnal.
+With a local guide, you’ll be able to walk up Monkey Canyon (Canyon des Singes) or the less charmingly named Rat Canyon (Canyon des Rats.)
+Along the way, you may see Verraux’s sifakas, brown lemurs and ringtails.
+But most of the park’s many lemurs are nocturnal.